itheakmal/prophetic-strategies/data/README.md

   location: 'Abyssinia (Ethiopia)',
   era: 'Early Prophethood',
   context: 'The first migration of Muslims to escape persecution in Makkah...',
+  summary:
+    'The first migration of Muslims to escape persecution in Makkah and seek refuge under a just king.',
   quotes: [
     {
       subtitle: 'Prophetic Guidance',